Cmajewski/Cmajewski.github.io/_posts/2020-05-23-rails_associations_has_many_to_many.markdown

 * has_one :through
 * has_and_belongs_to_many

-My Workout and User classes would be a has_many relationships but I needed to narrow down if it was a has_many :through relationship using a join table or a has_and_belongs_to_many relationship.
+My Workout and User classes would be associated with a type of has_many relationship, however I needed to narrow down if it was a has_many :through relationship, using a join table, or a has_and_belongs_to_many relationship.
 I turned to the rails guide, which recommends the following.

 ![](https://i.postimg.cc/yd4H1CZZ/Screen-Shot-2020-05-24-at-5-24-02-PM.png)

-The relationship between these two models is something I wanted to see when creating my user story.
-I want a user to be able to save and book a class to their feed.
-A user should also be able to look at all of the classes they have taken historically to see the instructors they liked or the class types they enjoy.
+The relationship between these two models is something I envisioned seeing when creating my user story.
+I wanted a user to be able to save and book a class to their feed.
+A user should also be able to look at all of the classes they have taken historically, to see the instructors they liked or the class types they enjoy.
 Therefore, a has_many :through relationship was the correct option between these two models.
 Additionally, I could have just created a WorkoutUser join table but that relationship could also be represented through a Booking model.
-I updated my model associations to account for this new association and added in a virtual Platform model, so users could also easily filter and search for classes using their favorite platform as a filter.
+I updated my model associations to account for this new association and added in a virtual Platform model, so users could easily filter and search for workout classes using their favorite platform as a filter.

 ![](https://i.postimg.cc/1X1wrXN3/Untitled-Diagram-2.png)